 Goals, Assessment, and Teaching Tools

 Teaching success starts way before the first day of class.
-Crucial decisions about what you want your students to learn affect everything you do, and allow you to plan what to teach, how to teach it, and how to figure out whether it resulted in meaningful student learning.
+Crucial decisions about what you want your students to learn affect everything you do and allow you to plan what to teach, how to teach it, and how to assess teaching outcomes.

 The basic components of planning are:

-Tools.
-Plan learning experiences and instruction so the students can engage the new material and apply it, providing the raw material for progress toward your goals
+- Tools: plan learning experiences and instruction so the students can engage with new material and apply it, providing the raw material for progress toward your goals.

-Communication.
-Taking all of this into consideration, draft a Syllabus that will guide your students through the course.
+- Communication: taking all of this into consideration, draft a syllabus that will communicate your goals and guide your students through the course.

 Course Design Resources: